-Motivational Interviewing for People with Mental Illness & Criminal Justice Invovlement: Part I (full day)
+Motivational Interviewing for People with Mental Illness & Criminal Justice Involvement (1/2 day)

-Motivational Interviewing (MI), an evidence-based practice developed by William Miller and Stephen Rollnick.
+Motivational Interviewing (MI), is an evidence-based practice developed by William Miller and Stephen Rollnick.
 It is an approach to working with clients around behavior change that elicits, supports and strengthens their own motivation and commitment to change.

-MI ONE provides a basic overview of the principles and skills of MI.
+This training provides a basic overview of the principles and skills of MI.
 Attendees will learn about the Spirit of Motivational Interviewing: the mind-set and heart-set that is a cornerstone of this approach.
-In addition we will provide an overview of primary skills used to effectively engage clients around behavior change: Open-ended questions, Affirmations, Reflection and Summaries.
+In addition, we will provide an overview of primary skills used to effectively engage clients around behavior change: Open-ended questions, Affirmations, Reflection and Summaries.
 Please come prepared to participate, interact, learn and have fun!
-Note: this course is a pre-requisite for MI II.